I Owe My Life to Wong Kim Ark

 Sacramento and Washington Streets Highlighted

-Keep reading to learn more about the lives of Wong Kim Ark and Hong Yin Ming.
+Keep reading to learn more about Wong's legacy and how it affected Hong Yin Ming and his descendants.

 Remembering Fred Chin (1943 - 2022)